Skip to main content

 Whether you are the one experiencing the loss or the one trying to find a way to offer comfort, it's challenging.

-Note: While the terms "miscarriage" and "pregnancy loss" are often used interchangeably, there is a shift to stop using the word miscarriage, as miscarriage can imply fault of some kind.
-Moving away from this term and acknowledging it for what it is: the loss of a pregnancy - doesn't remove the pain of the experience, but simply validates what has happened in terms that don't blame or shame.
+Note: While the terms "miscarriage" and "pregnancy loss" are often used interchangeably, there has been a shift to stop using the word miscarriage, as the term can imply fault of some kind.
+Moving away from this term and acknowledging the event for what it is: the loss of a pregnancy - doesn't remove the pain of the experience, but simply validates what has happened in terms that don't blame or shame.

 What to Know About Pregnancy & Infant Loss